seqeralabs/docs/multiqc_docs/core/development/plots.md

 ### Table decimal places

-You can customise how many decimal places a number has by using the `format` config key for that column.
+You can customize how many decimal places a number has by using the `format` config key for that column.
 The default format string is `"{:,.1f}"`, which specifies a float number with a single decimal place.
 To remove decimals use `"{:,d}"`.
 To have two decimal places, use `"{:,.2f}"`.